rossng/COMS22201-whilst-compiler/README.md

 This executes the `main` method in `eu.rossng.camle`, asking it to generate code for the `test7.w` test program.
 This program is designed to use all of the language's features.

-The output is written to the file `/out.ass`.
+The output is written to the file `/test7.ass` (the output name will always match the input filename).

 ## Executing the assembly